(212) 920-4925 ext.101

 JASON BOYARSKI, selected as a top rated lawyer by Billboard, Super Lawyers and New York Magazine, has a broad array of legal and business experience which runs the gamut of the entertainment, media, consumer goods and technology industries.
 With past posts at some of the most distinguished names in media and entertainment (including Warner Music, NBC, Universal Music, BMG Music, Weil, Gotshal & Manges LLP, and Sony Music), Jason's vast experience, coupled with his innate ability to understand the thought-making process of creators while recognizing trends in the marketplace, makes him a trusted and valuable advisor.
 Today, through the representation of a diverse set of clients across many practice areas, Jason's practice is on the cutting edge of multi-industry trends.
 As a founding partner of Boyarski Fritz LLP, Jason's expertise is well-rooted in deal-making, entertainment, technology, media, branding, consumer goods, intellectual property, content licensing, infringement claims, settlements, corporate matters, trademark, employment agreements, venture capital and other various transactions.

-The firm’s clients have included: music companies (BMG Music, Disney Music, Jingle Punks, Create Music); recording artists (Marc Anthony, the Prince Estate, Joan Jett, Paul Oakenfold, Lil Tecca, Wyclef Jean, Nico & Vinz, the Donny Hathaway Estate, Juke Ross, MKTO, the Estate of Antonio Carlos Jobim, Dawin, Raekwon from Wu-Tang, Kevin Rudolf); hit songwriters and music producers (Louis Bell, Frank Dukes, Tainy, Brody Brown, Xplicit, Rob Fusari, E.Dan, DVLP, Michael Pollack); technology firms and mobile apps (Musixmatch, Facebook, RunKeeper, Yokee); social influencers and celebrity personalities/chefs (Daphne Oz, Jane Hanson, Tiffany Derry, Stanley “T” Evans, Cameron Dallas); management and production companies (AAM, Electric Feel/Austin Rosen, Adam Alpert/Disruptor, T3/Homemade, and Lex Borrero); marketing and advertising agencies (DX Agency, Shark Branding); retailers and consumer goods brands (Red Bull, Rumble, MYX, Zarbees, DecoLav, Fred Water); live event promoters (AEG, Legend River); artists and galleries (Kii Arens, Marc Baptiste); film and television companies (FilmNation, Triage/Levity); charitable and educational institutions (Detroit Institute of Music Education); authors (Lauren Slayton, Tanya Zuckerbot); and many more.
+The firm’s clients have included: music companies (BMG Music, Disney Music, Jingle Punks, Reach Music, Create Music); recording artists (The Prince Estate, Marc Anthony, Joan Jett, Paul Oakenfold, Lil Tecca, Wyclef Jean, Babyface, Nico & Vinz, The Donny Hathaway Estate, Juke Ross, MKTO, The Estate of Antonio Carlos Jobim, Dawin, Raekwon from Wu-Tang, Aluna George, Kevin Rudolf); hit songwriters and music producers (Louis Bell, Frank Dukes, Tainy, Brody Brown, Wes Weiss, Xplicit, Rob Fusari, E.Dan, Claude Kelly, DVLP, Haze); technology firms and mobile apps (Musixmatch, Facebook, Song Quiz, RunKeeper, Yokee); social influencers and celebrity personalities/chefs (Daphne Oz, Jane Hanson, Tiffany Derry, Stanley “T” Evans, Cameron Dallas); management and production companies (AAM, Electric Feel/Austin Rosen, Adam Alpert/Disruptor, Homemade Projects, Talent X, Lex Borrero/NEON16); marketing and advertising agencies (DX Agency, Shark Branding); retailers and consumer goods brands (Red Bull, Rumble, MYX, Zarbees, DecoLav, Fred Water); live event promoters (AEG, Dreamstage, Legend River); artists and galleries (Kii Arens, Marc Baptiste); podcast, film and television companies (AudioUp, FilmNation, Triage/Levity); charitable and educational institutions (Detroit Institute of Music Education); authors (Lauren Slayton, Tanya Zuckerbot); and many more.